Transport guide - Romania - Europe

 When transit helps in Bucharest and when walking wins

-The best answer usually depends on whether you are changing districts or just moving inside one strong core.
+The short answer usually depends on whether you are changing districts or just moving inside one strong core.

 • Walk compact central blocks